The Forest and the Tree: Ben and Jerry’s, Unilever, and Global Capitalist Apartheid

 So let’s name the system at the root of all these seemingly separate struggles: the capitalist system.
 And let’s take aim at one of that system’s most concentrated institutional expressions: the multinational corporation.
 For the latter is a key driving force behind capitalism’s catastrophic war on humanity and nature and there can be no fundamental transformation of capitalism that doesn’t fundamentally transform the structure of multinational corporations.
 If backed by social movements, trade unions, and left parties, an international boycott of Unilever – a leading example of a multinational firm – could help lay the basis for such a challenge. •

-Kyle Bailey is a PhD candidate in the Department of Politics at York University in Toronto.
-His latest article is “Stakeholder Capitalism Against Democracy: Relegitimising Global Neoliberalism” in the Journal of Australian Political Economy.
+Kyle Bailey is PhD candidate in the Department of Politics at York University in Toronto.
+His most recent publications include articles in the Socialist Register, Jacobin, Journal of Australian Political Economy, and Socialist Project Bullet.